hapax/hapax.github.io/assets/form.md

 reasoning about something else.
 In both cases, the pattern is only *approximately* realised in nature.
 The edge is fuzzy.
-But approximation is itself subject to structural laws, appearing both in mathematics (in subjects like analysis, topology, and statistics) and physics (perturbation theory and renormalisation).
+But approximation is itself subject to structural laws, exhibiting patterns which appear both in mathematics (in subjects like analysis, topology, and statistics) and physics (perturbation theory and renormalisation).
-Approximation is everywhere and can be well-b
+These make structural approximations robust, lawlike and explanatory.

 #### Acknowledgments and references